-Many of the demos demonstrate concepts in the UK National Curriculum for science and maths.
-Others are experimental toys that may be of interest to teenagers or science undergraduates.
+Most of the demos are designed to illustrate concepts from school and university curricula in science and maths.
+A few are experimental toys that may nonetheless be of interest to teenagers or science undergraduates.

 All of the demos on this website are copyright Dominic Ford.
 If you would like to reproduce or embed them, please get in touch.
 My contact details are below.